huskyhehe/walmart-advanced-software-engineering/README.md

 - [x] The heap must satisfy the heap property.
 - [x] Every parent node in the heap must have 2^x children.
-- [x] The value of x must be a parameter of the heap’s constructor.
+- [x] The value of x must be a parameter of the heap's constructor.
 - [x] The heap must implement an insert method.
 - [x] The heap must implement a pop max method.
 - [x] The heap must be implemented in Java.